Home Compare CHD vs RKT.L

 Reckitt Benckiser holds the cleaner structural position, with the lead spread across growth and profitability.
 Church & Dwight Co still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Church & Dwight Co, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Reckitt Benckiser, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CHD: Russell 1000, RKT.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (CHD: S&P 500, RKT.L: STOXX 600).

 This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 24 points in favour of Reckitt Benckiser Group plc.
+Reckitt Benckiser Group plc leads by 29 points on the overall comparison score.

 INDUSTRY COMPARISON